If you are stressed out over your baby’s eczema, this Eczema Babies Healing Plan is for you.

 BUILD A NUTRITIOUS SKIN HEALING DIET

-When I first found out Corey was allergic to cow’s milk, eggs and peanuts I didn’t realise just how difficult it would be feed him like a normal child.
+When I first found out Corey was allergic to cow’s milk, eggs and peanuts I didn’t realize just how difficult it would be feed him like a normal child.
 It didn’t help that the extent of his allergy was airborne, so if you could smell eggs cooking, he could react.
-I learnt about hidden exposures, where common processed foods we consume daily may contain eggs and dairy.
+I learned about hidden exposures, where common processed foods we consume daily may contain eggs and dairy.
 We had to cut these out from our home environment.

 So paranoid was I that he would react to anything new, I was tempted to delay his intake of solids.
 The husband would have none of that and we would argue about when to start Corey on solids (see how important setting some parenting values together can be?).
-On hindsight he was right as consuming a nutritious skin healing diet sped up his the road to recovery.
+On hindsight, he was right as consuming a nutritious skin healing diet sped up his the road to recovery.

 Boost immunity to keep infections at a minimum

 Eczema (and related illnesses like asthma and sinus issues) is often touted as an autoimmune disease.
 That is the reason why flare-ups may get worse when your baby’s immunity is down.
 Thus a keystone in an eczema babies healing plan must include a clean nutritious diet to build up a baby’s immunity.
 A clean, balanced diet is paramount to building a baby’s immunity against infections and bugs.

 Eczema babies need extra doses of skin healing foods